hmakelin/gisnav/docs/pages/extend_gisnav.rst

 Extend GISNav
 ===================================================
-This section provides detailed information and code samples that you can use to try out or integrate GISNav with your own project by extending the it with your own dynamically loaded modules.
+This section provides instruction and code samples that you can use to integrate GISNav with your own project by extending any one of the provided base classes in the :py:mod:`.nodes`, :py:mod:`.pose_estimators`, :py:mod:`.filters`, and :py:mod:`.wms_clients` packages.

-First, you might be interested in implementing your own `Custom Node`_, or if you are happy with the provided example nodes, you may also look into making your own `Custom Pose Estimator`_.
+You should start by implementing your own `Custom Node`_, and only move on to the other modules after you have a running node and your project needs more specific configuration.

 ROS Nodes
 ---------------------------------------------------
-The ``ROS 2`` nodes can be found in the :py:mod:`python_px4_ros2_map_nav.nodes` package.
-Unless you want to use example :class:`.MockGPSNode`, you will have to implement your own `Custom Node`_.
+The ``ROS 2`` nodes can be found in the :py:mod:`.python_px4_ros2_map_nav.nodes` package.
+The package includes the :class:`.BaseNode` abstract base class which must be extended by all implementing nodes.
+You may also want to look at the source code of the example :class:`.MockGPSNode` when implenting your own `Custom Node`_.

-.. _The BaseNode class:
+.. _The MockGPSNode class:

 The BaseNode class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`.BaseNode` abstract base class implements a ROS 2 node that produces a vehicle position estimate from visual inputs without the need for a GNSS (GPS) signal.

 .. _The MockGPSNode class: